STAR: Decode-Phase Rescheduling for LLM Inference: Background

 \stitle{Existing prefill-to-decode scheduling.} While PD disaggregation effectively eliminates phase interference, it introduces a critical limitation: it relies on statically assigning decode instances to achieve load balance.
 However, relying solely on prefill-to-decode scheduling is insufficient to address the workload imbalance within the decode phase, as it does not adapt to the varying computational and memory demands across decode instances.

 \begin{itemize} \item \textbf{Round-robin scheduling~\cite{vllmpd}:} This straightforward approach assigns requests to decode instances in a round-robin manner, ensuring an even distribution of requests.
-However, it overlooks the varying workloads of different requests, leading to potential load imbalances and suboptimal performance. \item \textbf{Current-load balancing~\cite{li2025flowkvdisaggregatedinferenceframework}:} This method allocates requests based on the current KV cache size of each decode instance, aiming to balance memory usage.
+However, it overlooks the varying workloads of different requests, leading to potential load imbalances. \item \textbf{Current-load balancing~\cite{li2025flowkvdisaggregatedinferenceframework}:} This method allocates requests based on the current KV cache size of each decode instance, aiming to balance memory usage.
 While it considers the memory footprint, it still fails to account for the actual computational load associated with generating output tokens, which can vary significantly between requests. \end{itemize} Figure~\ref{fig:tpot_variation} illustrates the TPOT variation across three decode instances under different prefill-to-decode scheduling strategies with the same workload in Figure~\ref{fig: output_length_distribution} and request rate of 0.1 per second.
 Even with initial load balancing during prefill-to-decode handoff, significant TPOT divergence emerges with the progression of generation.
-Decode instances exhibit rapidly escalating performance disparities as output sequences lengthen—requests with prolonged residency on a single instance (e.g., long-output sequences) dominate its resources, causing cascading TPOT spikes for subsequent requests.
+Decode instances exhibit rapidly escalating performance disparities as output sequences lengthen—requests with prolonged residency on a single instance dominate its resources, causing cascading TPOT spikes for subsequent requests.

-\stitle{Summarization and Motivation.} Existing prefill-to-decode scheduling strategies can not effectively balance the workload across decode instances, especially in scenarios with long and variable output lengths.
+\stitle{Summarization and Motivation.} Existing prefill-to-decode scheduling strategies cannot effectively balance the workload across decode instances, especially in scenarios with long and variable output lengths.
 Rescheduling during the decode phase is necessary to dynamically adjust to workload variations.